What is Employee Turnover Rate?

 3. Provide feedback

 Employees need to be acknowledged and given praise when due.
-Show appreciation whenever applicable and create a positive work environment where employees can succeed in.
-Employees that feel desired and respected are more likely to stay with the company.
+Show appreciation whenever applicable and create a positive work environment that employees can succeed in.
+Employees who feel desired and respected are more likely to stay with the company.

 4. Provide a career path

 Employees want to progress in their careers.
 If employees are unable to advance in their job, they will search for another job where they can.
 A career path should be provided to employees to give them a sense of direction and what they can attain if they stay with the company.

 5. Offer flexibility

 In today’s society, a flexible work schedule is highly desirable.
 In fact, studies have shown that a flexible work arrangement has a positive impact on employee retention.
 Allowing employees to choose their work time and providing a flexible work schedule gives employees the ability to balance their work and personal life and, hence, improves employee satisfaction.

 CFI offers a wide range of financial analysis, accounting, and financial modeling courses.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: